-Indeed, before God I can trace my lineage to an illustrious king and it would not make any difference.
+Indeed, before God, even if I can trace my lineage to an illustrious king, it would not make any good.
 It is what we are that's relevant.
 Where we came from belongs to the past and where we are heading determines our ultimate destination.
 We only need God to back us!

 How do we love others for the sake of Christ?
 We won't have any problem with those who are already holy, so it comes down to dealing with the unholy in the world.
 Overcoming evil with love ~ this is the challenge we face.
 We must accept this approach because it's God's way.
 Since it may cost us personally, total dependence upon God is called for.

 Today's Gospel reading came from Matthew 9 & 10.
 Jesus went around to the towns and villages, teaching and proclaiming the Gospel of the Kingdom.
 At the sight of the crowds, his heart was moved with pity for them because they were troubled and abandoned, like sheep without a shepherd.
 This is still true today when you see people lost and lonely all around.
 And it is still true that Christ is the perfect antidote for the troubled and abandoned.